AlwaysRightInstitute/clang/README.md

 This should make Cmd-r properly crash in the abort() call in CGObjCSwifterVirtual::ModuleInitFunction.

 Great.
-So know all the infrastructure is in place, we 'just' need to generate the code :-)
+All the infrastructure is in place now, we 'just' need to generate the code :-)